foofrog/nix-config/README.md

         └── root.nix
 ```

-There are no `default.nix` files or `imports.nix` for imports, rather all OS and Home Manager modules are imported within `/hosts/foobar/systemwide.nix` and `/hosts/foobar/userspace.nix` respectively.
-These two files are intended (albeit not implemented yet, but ideally) to be used as module switches or toggles if you will, for my modules at `/modules`. `/modules/users/foo/home-depot/` directory serves as the deposit for the user's home configurations, handled by Home Manager.
+Currently, all OS and Home Manager modules are imported within `/hosts/foobar/systemwide.nix` and `/hosts/foobar/userspace.nix` explicitly.
+These two files are ideally intended to be used as module switches or toggles if you will, for `/modules`. `/modules/users/foo/home-depot/` directory serves as a deposit for the user's home configurations managed by Home Manager.

-### Lastly,

-I thank [TanvirOnGH](https://github.com/TanvirOnGH) for providing invaluable guidance that helped me make the hop from Arch (btw) to NixOS.
+## Acknowledgements

-Despite initial hesitations, I'm happy I made the switch.
-Nix and NixOS differs from traditional distributions and thus has a bit of learning curve.
-However, staying ignorant of better alternatives is stupid and slows down progress in the long run.
-It's essential to step out the comfort zone, and embrace the coming hits of changes with open arms.
+Nix and NixOS differs from traditional distributions and thus has a learning curve.
+One has to step out of their comfort zone but if able to learn, it's greatly benefiting.
+Same philosophy can apply for everything else in life.

+With that said, I'd like to thank:
+- [Tanvir](https://github.com/TanvirOnGH), his invaluable guidance enabled me to make the hop to Nix & NixOS (from Arch, btw) and to come up with an initial setup.
+[His own Nix & NixOS ](https://github.com/TanvirOnGH/nix-config) configuration has been incredibly helpful in creating mine.
-[Tanvir's own repository](https://github.com/TanvirOnGH/nix-config) for NixOS setup has been immensely helpful in creating mine.
-Furthermore, [Krey's `nix-config`](https://github.com/Kreyren/nixos-config), [Fufezan](https://github.com/fufexan/dotfiles) and [Ryan Yin's](https://github.com/ryan4yin/nix-config) repositories were indispensable as learning sources and reference.
+- [Krey](https://github.com/Kreyren/nixos-config), [Fufezan](https://github.com/fufexan/dotfiles), and [Ryan Yin](https://github.com/ryan4yin/nix-config) for their repositories, which were indispensable sources of learning and reference.

-A great resource is the unofficial [NixOS and Flakes Book](https://nixos-and-flakes.thiscute.world/introduction/).
+- [NixOS Discourse](https://discourse.nixos.org/), official NixOS community forum that helped me debug hours of pure pain.